fshsrobotics/fshsrobotics.github.io/content/pages/c-course/Sensors and Motors.md

         // Print it on the 2nd line of the screen displayCenteredTextLine(2, "%d %d %d", lr, lg, lb);

-        if (lr > 30) {
+        // If a particular condition is met if (lr > 30) {
             motor[motorLeft] = 50;
             motor[motorRight] = 0;
         }
+        // Otherwise...
         else {
             motor[motorLeft] = 0;
             motor[motorRight] = 50;